star-gazer111/fedle/README.md

 We are humans too & so we've limitations as well.
 There's no open source project that became succesful without an active community.
 We need you as much as you need us & so we planned out something.

 For easy & fast growth of this library, we'll mint out ERC-20 tokens to anyone who contributes to the library either by adding models to the library or adding the datasets to train on.
+We deployed a sample contract on Polygon which can be viewed <a href="https://mumbai.polygonscan.com/tx/0x734bdf013c8e23427ba14285efca1874c902ef512e9d718f1c76f7b4ef29dbf5">here</a>.

 ## Technologies Used